Best IVF Tracking App 2026: 5 Apps Compared for Fertility Treatment

 IVF is one of the most complex medical processes a person can go through, and keeping everything organized shouldn't add to the stress.
 The right app depends on what kind of support you need most.

-If you want the most complete dedicated IVF tracker, Embie covers the most treatment-specific ground.
-If your clinic is a Berry partner, the medication scanning and EMR integration are hard to beat.
+If you want the leading dedicated IVF tracker, Berry Fertility covers the most treatment-specific ground, and the medication barcode scanning and EMR integration are hard to beat if your clinic is a Berry partner.
 If you want free AI-powered insights, Alife Health is worth trying.
 If you're in the EU and want a regulated medical device, Bonzun is the only CE-marked option.
 If community support matters most, Glow has the most active IVF forums.
 And if you want to track the broader picture, nutrition, sleep, mood, supplements, and lab results alongside your treatment, Go Go Gaia handles the health tracking side that dedicated IVF apps don't cover.

 Some people use two apps: one for IVF logistics and one for overall health.
 That's a perfectly good approach.
 The important thing is keeping yourself organized and giving your care team clear data to work with.